 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares of common stock intend to sell shares, could reduce the market price of our common stock.
 After our initial public offering, we had outstanding 22,234,426 shares of common stock.
 Of these shares, 5,005,333 may be resold in the public market immediately and the remaining 17,229,093 shares are currently restricted under securities laws or as a result of lock-up agreements.
 Moreover, after the offering, holders of an aggregate of 16,570,855 shares of our common stock have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We also intend to register all 1,366,667 shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to the 180 day lock-up periods under the lock-up agreements.
+We also registered all 1,366,667 shares of common stock under our equity compensation plans on Form S-8 filed on August 9, 2007.
+These shares can be freely sold in the public market upon issuance, subject to the 180 day lock-up periods under the lock-up agreements.